CWI-SWDV-280-Bike-Shop/Bike-Shop/README.md

 ## Features

-- Browse a list of bicycles and accessories
+- 🚲 Browse a list of bicycles and accessories
-- Filter and search for specific products
+- 🔍 Filter and search for specific products
-- View detailed product information, including photos and descriptions
+- 📇 View detailed product information, including photos and descriptions
-- Add products to a cart and complete a purchase
+- 🛒 Add products to a cart and complete a purchase
-- View past orders and order history
+- 📅 View past orders and order history
-- Authentication with Firebase
+- 🔒 Authentication with Firebase
-- Integration with Firebase Cloud Functions for payment processing
+- 💳 Integration with Stripe for payment processing

 ## Getting Started